Register a death

 Most deaths are registered by a relative.
-The Registrar would normally only allow one of the other people to register the death if there were no relatives available.
+The registrar normally only allows one of the other people to register the death if there are no relatives available.

 Within 5 days, or 7 days if a coroner is investigating the death.
 The death must be registered in the district where it happened.

 If you can't get to the required office, you can visit your local office and declare.
 This is known as registration by declaration, which means there can be a delay of up to a week for documents needed for funeral arrangements.

 Book online or call us on 0300 111 8001.

 What documents will I need when registering a death?

 You must take the medical certificate of the cause of death, signed by a doctor unless the coroner is issuing the paperwork.

 The below are not essential, however if you have them please also bring the deceased’s:

 What information will I need to give the registrar about the deceased?

 You will need to give the following information to the registrar: